Opportunistic Scheduling over Renewal Systems: An Empirical Method: Introduction

-\item Markov decision problems: Consider a discrete time Markov decision problem over an infinite horizon and with constraints on average cost per slot (see \cite{renewal-reward} and \cite{MDP-book} for exposition of Markov decision theory).
-Assume there is a special state that is recurrent under any sequence of actions (similar assumptions are used in \cite{MDP-book}).
-Renewals are defined as revisitation times to that state.
-A random event $\omega[n]$ is observed upon each revisitation and affects the Markov properties for all timeslots of that frame.
-This can be viewed as a \emph{two-timescale Markov decision problem} \cite{multi-timescale-mdp-organizational}\cite{multi-timescale-mdp-shayman}.
-In this case, the control action chosen on frame $k$ is in fact a policy for making decisions over slots until the next renewal.
-The algorithm of the current paper does not require knowledge of the statistics of $\omega[n]$, but does require knowledge of the conditional Markov transition probabilities (given $\omega[n]$) over each frame $n$. \end{itemize}
+\item Hierarchical Markov decision problems: Consider a slotted \emph{two-timescale Markov decision processes (MDP)} over an infinite horizon and with constraints on average cost per slot.
+An MDP is run on the lower level, with a special state that is recurrent under any sequence of actions.
+The renewals are defined as revisitation times to that state.
+On a higher level, a random event $\omega$ is observed upon each revisitation to the renewal state on the lower level.
+Then, a decision is made on the higher level in response to $\omega$, which in turn affects the transition probability and penalty/cost received per slot on the lower level until the next renewal.
+Such a problem is a generalization of classical MDP problem (e.g. \citet{Ro02}, \citet{Be01}) and has been considered previously in \citet{wernz2013multi}, \citet{chang2003multitime} with discrete finite state and full information on both levels.
+A heuristic method is also proposed in \citet{wernz2013multi} when some of the information is unknown.
+The algorithm of the current paper does not require knowledge of the statistics of $\omega$ and allows the event set $\Omega$ to be potentially (uncountably) infinite. \end{itemize}